nexusformat/definitions/manual/source/classes/applications/mpes-structure.rst

 Base classes
 #######################

-A specific set of base classes which are used in these application definitions can be found :ref:`here &lt;BC-Mpes-Classes&gt;`.
+A specific set of base classes which are used in these application definitions can be found  :ref:`here <bc-mpes-classes>`.